toksly/book-search-engine/README.md

 ![](images/screenShot.png)

 <strong>Description</strong>
 This application gives users the ability to sign up by creating a user name, email address and password for login purposes.
 While logged in, the user can be able to view his/her collection of saved books.
-The application also allows users to search for a book even without logging in.
+The application also allows users to search for a book even without logging in, while searching, users can use the book title  or author's name.

 <strong>Technology used</strong>
  Javascript, graphql,MongoDB database, and MERN stack .

 <strong>Installation</strong>
 This project does not need any installation,rather it is currently hosted at Heroku
 <strong>Usage</strong>